 Worth the Money?

 For me, the cost of membership has been worth the money.
-If your firm desires to keep up with evolving standards, the CPEA is a great choice.
+If your firm desires to keep up with evolving standards, the CPEA is an excellent choice.
 (I have received no compensation for this recommendation.)

 Learn from the CPA Scribo newsletter!